Editor’s note, 5/26/20: This article has been updated for 2020.

 2. Wish on a Shooting Star

 Summer is a great time for stargazing—and meteor watching.
 The Perseid meteor showers are the perfect time to do some night sky viewing.
-In 2019, the best time to view the Perseid meteor showers is late evening to dawn on August 12 and 13.
-The moon this year will be full during the peak of the Perseid showers, taking away some of the drama, but Mars and Saturn will be visible during the Perseids’ peak.
+In 2020, the best time to view the Perseid meteor showers is late evening to dawn on August 11, 12, and 13.

 Watching for meteors takes patience.
 Even on a peak night, you may not see much.
 Keep expectations low and enjoy being out at night and observing the night sky.
 There is plenty to see even if meteors aren’t streaking across the sky.

 Meteors are often referred to as shooting stars.
 Have fun making your own shooting stars and wishing on them with this craft.